nichilstewart/Connect-Four-AI/README.md

 ### Overview:
 Connect 4 game built in Python using Pygame graphics library.
-Game AI developed using Minimax algorithm and further optimized depth-traversal time using alpha-beta pruning.
+Game AI developed using Minimax algorithm with further optimized depth-traversal time using alpha-beta pruning.

 ### Files:
 To run: cd to game directory and type `python3 connect4_AI.py` in terminal.